 4. Help build a home for severely injured vets

 Severely injured veterans often come home needing a place to live that better accommodates their physical disabilities.
-Homes for our Troops
+Building Homes for Heroes

 builds specially modified homes for veterans that help them live independently.
-These homes are provided by Homes for Our Troops at no cost to the veterans.
-The group is able to do so through fund-raisers and donations.
+These homes are provided at no cost to the veterans.
+The organization also provides financial planning services.

 5. Keep veterans off the streets